TM-1-3/LearnVironment/README.md

 ### Logical architecture

 Regardin our app´s logical architecture, it follows a two-layered structure.
 User interacts with the app though the User Interface for actions and visual elements.
-The Business Logic handles the functionalities of the app, enabling communication with the Firebase DataBase which allows the storage and retrieval of data.
+The Business Logic handles the functionalities of the app, enabling communication with the Firebase Services which allows the storage and retrieval of data, user authentiaction and messaging.

 ![UML Domain Diagram](docs/logicalArchitectureDiagram.png)